fbpx

 Stop period shaming

-People need to unlearn some of the oppressing beliefs they hold around menstruation.
+People need to unlearn some of the oppressing beliefs they hold about menstruation.
 Adults and schools, in general, should make an effort to learn about menstrual education which they can impart on the children.

 @kamaitha is a menstrual health expert who has worked for a long time in this field.
 She also sits on the @MOH_Kenya Technical Working Group on these matters.@EduMinKenya cannot willingly continue to have violent teachers who abuse the young with these tragic results. https://t.co/RmdBF3875k